avysel/ethereum-getting-started/private-network.md

 > At least on of your nodes must have the `http*` parameters to open RPC endpoint.
 Not mandatory for all nodes.
 > `http.corsdomain` and `allow-insecure-unlock` are usefull only when RPC is open on the node.

-> **Warning2:** on Linux of Mac, the `.ipc` file, used to attach console, is created in each node's `datadir`.
+> **Warning2:** on Linux or Mac, the `.ipc` file, used to attach console, is created in each node's `datadir`, so there is no naming conflict.
-> On Windows, the file is create in an IPC pipe.
+> On Windows, the files are created in the same IPC pipe.
 So each node must set it's own IPC file name using `--ipcpath`.
 Or disable it's own IPC with `--ipcdisable`.
 If you don't do this, all nodes are going to use the same IPC name.
-It's going to abort because if naming conflict.
+It's going to abort because of naming conflict.

 All options are described here: https://geth.ethereum.org/docs/interface/command-line-options